-The following is biographical information and ages for our executive officers and Chief Accounting Officer as of April 1, 2018:
+The following is biographical information and ages for our executive officers and Chief Accounting Officer as of March 29, 2019:

-Name and Position Age Gail K. Boudreaux President and Chief Executive Officer 57 See the biographical information under "Directors Continuing in Office - Terms Expiring at the 2020 Annual Meeting of Shareholders" on page 23.
-Joseph R. Swedish Executive Chair 66 See the biographical information under "Directors Continuing in Office - Terms Expiring at the 2019 Annual Meeting of Shareholders" on page 22.
-John E. Gallina EVP and Chief Financial Officer 58 Mr. Gallina has served as our Executive Vice President and Chief Financial Officer since June 2016.
+Name and Position Age Gail K. Boudreaux President and Chief Executive Officer 58 See the biographical information under "Directors Continuing in Office - Terms Expiring at the 2020 Annual Meeting of Shareholders" on page 20.
+John E. Gallina EVP and Chief Financial Officer 59 Mr. Gallina has served as our Executive Vice President and Chief Financial Officer since June 2016.
 Mr. Gallina joined Anthem in 1994 and has held a variety of leadership roles across the organization.
 Prior to his current role, Mr. Gallina served as Anthem's Chief Financial Officer for the Commercial and Specialty Business Division from December 2015 to June 2016, and as Senior Vice President and Chief Accounting Officer from December 2013 to December 2015.
 Other leadership positions held during his tenure include Senior Vice President, Chief Accounting Officer and Chief Risk Officer from May 2011 to December 2013, while also holding the title of Controller from May 2011 to August 2013.
 Before joining the Company, Mr. Gallina spent 12 years with Coopers & Lybrand in various positions, including as an Audit Senior Manager.
-Brian T. Griffin EVP and Chief Executive Officer of IngenioRx 59 Mr. Griffin has served as our Executive Vice President and Chief Executive Officer of IngenioRx, our pharmacy benefits manager, since March 2018.
-From September 2015 until March 2018, Mr. Griffin served as our Executive Vice President and President of Commercial and Specialty Business Division.
-From January 2013 until September 2015, Mr. Griffin served as President and Chief Executive Officer of our Empire health plans based in New York.
-Before joining us, Mr. Griffin served from 1987 until August 2012 in positions of increasing responsibility with Medco Health Solutions, Inc., including as President, International and Subsidiaries of Express Scripts Holding Company, Inc. from April 2012 to August 2012, Chief Executive Officer of Medco Celesio, B.V. from October 2011 to April 2012 and Chief Executive Officer of Medco Celesio, B.V. from December 2010 to October 2011.
-Peter D. Haytaian EVP and President of Commercial and Specialty Business Division 48 Mr. Haytaian has served as our Executive Vice President and President of the Commercial and Specialty Business Division since March 2018.
+Peter D. Haytaian EVP and President, Commercial and Specialty Business Division 49 Mr. Haytaian has served as our Executive Vice President and President of the Commercial and Specialty Business Division since March 2018.
 From June 2014 until March 2018, Mr. Haytaian served as our Executive Vice President and President of the Government Business Division.
 Mr. Haytaian joined the Company in December 2012 with our acquisition of Amerigroup Corporation ("Amerigroup") and served as President of our Medicaid business from August 2013 until June 2014.
 From 2005 to 2013, Mr. Haytaian held several leadership positions with Amerigroup, including serving as Chief Executive Officer of the North Region for Amerigroup's Medicaid business from December 2012 until August 2013.
 Mr. Haytaian has extensive experience leading Medicare and Medicaid programs with Amerigroup and, prior thereto, with Oxford Health Plans, Inc. (health insurance).
-Gloria M. McCarthy EVP, Chief Administrative and Transformation Officer 65 Ms. McCarthy has served as our Executive Vice President and Chief Administrative Officer since 2013 and Chief Transformation Officer since March 2017 and served as our Chief of Staff from August 2016 to December 2017.
-In addition, Ms. McCarthy assumed oversight for our Medicaid business effective March 2018.
+Gloria M. McCarthy EVP and Chief Administrative Officer 66 Ms. McCarthy has served as our Executive Vice President and Chief Administrative Officer since 2013.
+She also served as Chief Transformation Officer beginning March 2017 and as our Chief of Staff from August 2016 to December 2017.
+Ms. McCarthy's efforts as Chief Transformation Officer continue in her role as Chief Administrative Officer.
 She was Executive Vice President of Enterprise Execution and Efficiency from 2012 to 2013.
 Prior to that appointment, she served as Executive Vice President, Office of the CEO from February 2012 to October 2012, as Senior Vice President for Operational Excellence from 2008 to February 2012, as Senior Vice President of Service Operations from 2006 to 2008 and as Senior Vice President and Chief Operating Officer of our East Region from 2005 to 2006.
 Prior to our acquisition of WellChoice, Inc. ("WellChoice") in 2005, Ms. McCarthy served as Executive Vice President and Chief Operating Officer of WellChoice.
+Felicia F. Norwood EVP and President, Government Business Division 59 Ms. Norwood has served as our Executive Vice President and President of the Government Business Division since June 2018.
+Prior to joining us, she was Director of The Department of Healthcare and Family Services for the State of Illinois from January 2015 to June 2018.
+Prior to that appointment, Ms. Norwood served as President of the Mid-America Region for Aetna, Inc. (health insurance) from January 2010 until May 2013.